NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 This can be relevant for example when zone ownership is changed.
 In that case one does not want the new owner to inherit the metadata.
 Other situations might be resetting DNSSEC state, or forcing a new zone transfer.
-A simple removal followed by an addition of the member zone would be insufficient for this purpose because it is infeasible for secondaries to track, due to missed notifies or being offline during the removal/addition.
+This reset is tied to `<m-unique-N` because A simple removal followed by an addition of the member zone would be insufficient for this purpose because it is infeasible for secondaries to track, due to missed notifies or being offline during the removal/addition.

 # Updating Catalog Zones